w4bo/AA2526-unibo-mldm/slides/00-introduction.md

         2. Proposed Method (~1.5 pages; what did you do and how)
         3. Results (~1 page; results and insights)
         4. Conclusions (~0.5 pages; summary)
-- Upload the paper, assignment, and presentation into a Github repository
+- Upload the paper, assignment, and presentation into a GitHub repository
     - Presentation must be 10-minute long (no more than 10/12 slides)
     - The assignment must be executable on Google Colab without errors
-- Share (with me) the Github repository
+- Share (with me) the GitHub repository

 **When both members have studied and all the material is ready, both members must book the exam on the same day**

 # Teaching material

-You will find all you need on Virtuale
+You will find all you need on Virtuale.

 - Slides and Python notebooks to be opened on Google Colab